YAL-GameMaker/Apollo/BUILD.md

 4. Create an executable: `nekotools boot bin/GmlCppExtFuncs.n`
 5. Copy `bin/GmlCppExtFuncs.exe` to a folder in your PATH (e.g. to the Haxe directory )

+---

+**Note:** if you've had Visual Studio open while doing this, you'll want to re-open it - changes to PATH do not take effect for existing windows.

 ## Building

-Open the `.sln` in Visual Studio (VS2019 was used as of writing this), compile for x86 - Release and then x64 - Release.
+Open the `.sln` in Visual Studio (VS2019 or VS2022 are both fine - you can change build tools), and for x64 - Release.

-If you have correctly set up `GmxGen` and `GmlCppExtFuncs`, the project will generate the `autogen.gml` files for GML<->C++ interop during pre-build and will copy and [re-]link files during post-build.
+If you have correctly set up `GmxGen` and `GmlCppExtFuncs`, the project will generate the `autogen.gml` files for GML<->C++ interop during pre-build and will copy and \[re-]link files during post-build.